Subclass AI spiders#

 Instead, for website-independent logic, it is usually better to create a new spider by subclassing the corresponding AI spider, and apply that website-independent logic to the spider itself.

-You will now create a custom subclass of the e-commerce spider that only crawls book URLs with the string "murder" in them.
+You will now create a custom subclass of the e-commerce spider template that only crawls book URLs with the string "murder" in them.

 Create zyte_spider_templates_project/spiders/custom_ecommerce.py with the following code: